TylerSpaeth/FinanceTracker/README.md

 all of the features still remain functional.

 ## URL
-A live version of this site is available at [financetracker.software](financetracker.software).
+A live version of this site is available at <a href="https://financetracker.software">financetracker.software</a>.

 ## TODO
 There are currently a number of features that could use improvement or implementation.